Audience Segmentation in Digital Marketing

 And if your content speaks to everyone, it resonates with no one.

-Audience segmentation is breaking your audience into smaller, meaningful groups based on shared traits.
+Audience segmentation means dividing your audience into smaller, more meaningful groups based on shared traits.

 Instead of sending one message to everyone, you tailor your content based on:

-- Funnel stage (cold lead, warm lead, customer)
+- Funnel Stage – cold lead, warm lead, existing customer

-Segmentation helps you speak to the right people at the right time with the right message.
+Segmentation lets you talk to the right people, at the right time, with the right message.

 Without segmentation: